fermyon/developer/content/cloud/quickstart.md

 ../spin deploy
 ```

-The `../spin` command will use the Spin binary in the parent directory of the current path and use the Spin application definition file `spin.toml` in the current directory, to know what application to deploy.
+The `../spin` command will run using the Spin binary in the parent directory of the current path and read the Spin application definition file `spin.toml` in the current directory to know what application to deploy.

-{{ details "Learn more" "Deploying a Spin application includes packaging the application in a Bindle and uploading it to a Bindle registry, as well as creating the application in the Fermyon Cloud. \n\n You can learn more about the deployment process [here](./deployment-bindles)." }}
+{{ details "Learn more" "Deploying a Spin application to the Fermyon Cloud includes packaging the application in a Bindle, uploading it to a Bindle registry, as well as instantiating the application on cloud compute. \n\n You can learn more about the deployment process [here](./deployment-bindles)." }}

 ## Success

-This is what success looks like:
+This is what a successful Spin application deployment on Fermyon Cloud looks like:

 <!-- @nocpy -->
 ```bash